ricardoiatsunike/wazuh-homelab/README.en-US.md

-# 🛡 Cybersecurity Home Lab --- Wazuh + Metasploitable 3
+# Cybersecurity Home Lab with Wazuh and Metasploitable 3

-A fully documented laboratory environment for offensive security practice, detection engineering, SOC monitoring, and event analysis.

-This repository consolidates **infrastructure, offensive methodology, telemetry, and detection engineering**, creating a realistic environment to simulate the full attack and response lifecycle.
+This project documents the development and usage of a controlled cybersecurity laboratory focused on offensive practice and defensive monitoring.

+The environment integrates:

+Wazuh as the SIEM platform

+Metasploitable 3 (ub1404) as the vulnerable target

+Offensive tools executed via WSL2

+VMware Workstation Pro for segmentation and virtualization

+The objective is to simulate realistic attack scenarios while events are monitored and correlated in real time by Wazuh, providing hands-on experience aligned with SOC operations.

 ------------------------------------------------------------------------

-# 📌 Overview
+# Overview

 This environment was designed to simulate a real-world operational flow: